surlabs/moodle-qtype_stack/doc/en/Moodle/Semi-automatic_Marking.md

 ## Manual grading.

 Most input types support the extra option extra option `manualgraded`, and the default is `manualgraded:false`.
-When `manualgraded:true` then the _whole STACK question_ will require manual grading!
+If one input in a STACK question has `manualgraded:true` then the _whole STACK question_ will require manual grading!

-The free-text default extra option `manualgraded:true`.
+The free-text input default extra option sets `manualgraded:true`.

 There really is no way to mix automatic and manually grading within a question.
 Therefore, if you want automatic and manual marking you have two options.